 - Attrition (final N): Not applicable

 - Location: Authors from United Kingdom; location of studies reviewed varied.

-- Results from included studies on obese did not suggest a positive association between body mass index and sugar intake.
+- Results from included studies on obesity did not suggest a positive association between body mass index and sugar intake.
 Some studies, specifically on sweetened beverages, highlighted a potential concern in relation to obesity risk, although these were limited by methodological issues

 - Diet adequacy appeared to be achieved across sugar intakes of 6% to 20% energy, depending on subject age

 - Studies on metabolic syndrome reported no adverse effects of sugar in the long-term, even at intakes of 40-50% energy

 - The evidence for colorectal cancer suggested an association with sugar, but this appeared to have been confounded by energy intake and glycemic load

 - There was no credible evidence linking sugar with attention-deficit, dementia or depression